 This dog friendly holiday cottage is the perfect place to bring your faithful furry companion.
 A beautiful beach at the back door, lots of great places to go for walks, and even dog friendly pubs so that you can both enjoy a relaxing drink after a day of sniffing about the atmospheric Romney Marsh!

 Good food is an important part of a great holiday, so rest assured of eating well during your stay.
 From the simple pleasure of fresh fish and chips to local produce menus that the many character-filled taverns and restaurants serve.
 Whether you prefer cosy inns with roaring fires to luxurious beach restaurants, you will be spoilt for choice.

 Being close to the sea and surrounded by farmland it’s little surprise that the food served in some of these fabulous buildings comes from only a few miles away.
 The famous Romney Marsh Lamb, Rye bay Scallops and Dover sole all feature on the menus as well as traditional English pub dishes using locally sourced ingredients such as Rye Bay fish, fruit, veg and meat from the local farms along with our award winning sparkling wines to give you a taste sensation.

 Fancy yourself as a chef then colourful farmers markets, and delis are where you will be able to source all you need to produce your own gourmet meals in the kitchen of this coastguard holiday cottage.

 What to see and do at Coastguards Cottages

-Nestled on the border of 1066 Country and The Garden of England with their stunning coast and countryside, ancient towns and historic sites, a holiday at Coastguards Cottages offers a vast array of activities and attractions to suit all interests.
+Nestled on the border of 1066 Country and The Garden of England with their stunning coast and countryside, ancient towns and historic sites, a holiday at Coastguards Cottages can be exactly what you want it to be.

 Coastguards Beach House Guest Book